WeblateOrg/weblate/docs/admin/config.rst

 HIDE_REPO_CREDENTIALS
 ---------------------

-Hide repository credentials from appearing in the web interface.
+Hide repository credentials from the web interface.
 In case you have repository URL with user and password, Weblate will hide it when related info is shown to users.

 For example instead of ``https://user:password@git.example.com/repo.git`` it will show just ``https://git.example.com/repo.git``.
 It tries to clean up VCS